JW1224/Adjustable-shared-control-for-improved-user-experience-with-remote-controlled-tour-robot/README.md

 # Adjustable shared control for improved user experience with remote controlled tour robot

+A short video to describe the project: https://youtu.be/_n8z8WXDfLQ

 ## Required to run:
 -MATLAB 2022a
 -Python 3.9